 Figure 4.3: Time-series of spawner abundances by inlet, including only indicators stocks that are not highly enhanced.
 Horizontal yellow line is Sgen and dots are generational geometric average spawner abundances coloured by red (below Sgen) and grey (above Sgen).

 CU status was derived from the proportion of component inlets above lower benchmarks.
 Serious harm was identified as any one inlet within each of the 3 CUs dropped below its lower benchmark.
-Here we have assumed the status of the one indicator stock in the West Vancouver Island-North CU (Marble Creek) is representative of the CU.
+Here we have assumed the status of the one escapement indicator stock in the West Vancouver Island-North CU (Marble River) is representative of the CU.
 However, further consideration of this assumption is warranted with local expertise.

 4.4 LRP ESTIMATION: PROPORTION OF CUS